nicolasferrari/Linux-Server-Configuration/README.md

 Connect to the mineralsitemsusers database:

-* \c mineralitemsusers
+* \c mineralsitemsusers

 * REVOKE ALL ON SCHEMA public FROM public;
 * GRANT ALL ON SCHEMA public TO mineralsitemsusers;

 After install PostgreSQL, create the catalog user and the mineralsitemsusers database, is necessary to update the database setup and application python files to illustrate the new engine connection.
 For this purpose is necessary to change the database connections within the app from sqlite to Postgresql.
-This is achieved changing the following files of the app: project_database.py, populate_database.py and __init__.py.
+This is achieved changing the following files of the cataloapp directory: project_database.py, populate_database.py and __init__.py.
 The command sudo nano /path/file.py allow for performing this changes using the nano text editor.

-In line 72 of the project_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db) to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').
-The command sudo nano project_database.py allow to do this change.
+* sudo nano project_database.py In line 72 of the project_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db) to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').

-In line 12 of the file populate_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db') to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').
-The command sudo nano populate_database.py allow to do this change.
+* sudo nano populate_database.py In line 12 of the file populate_database.py change the line engine = create_engine('sqlite:///mineralsitemsusers.db') to engine = create_engine('postgresql://catalog:udacitynan@localhost/mineralsitemsusers').

-In line 29 of the __init__.py file change the line engine = create_engine('sqlite:///mineralsitemsusers.db?''check_same_thread=False')
+* sudo nano __init__.py In line 29 of the __init__.py file change the line engine = create_engine('sqlite:///mineralsitemsusers.db?''check_same_thread=False')
 to engine = create_engine(postgresql://catalog:udacitynan@localhost/mineralsitemsusers')

-Create database schema sudo python project_database.py Populate the database with some data python populate_database.py
+* python project_database.py Create database schema
+* python populate_database.py Populate the database with some data

-Run the app with __init__.py and see if the application run correct.
+* python __init__.py  Run the app with and see if the application run correct.

 # Configure and Enable a new Virtual Host

-Create catalogapp.conf file with the command: sudo nano /etc/apache2/sites-available/catalogapp.conf
+* sudo nano /etc/apache2/sites-available/catalogapp.conf Create catalogapp.conf file

 Add the following lines of code to the file to configure the virtual host.